paul-nechifor/intercessor/readme.md

 ## Supported commands

-Intercessor apps should use the scripts field in NPM's `package.json` to implement simple common commands.
-This means you can run the with `npm run
+Intercessor apps should use the scripts field in `package.json` to implement simple common commands.
+This means you can run the commands with `npm run
-<command-name>`.
-All intercessor commands should support the following commands:
+<command>`.
+Intercessor apps should support these commands:

 * `up` - Download every requirement, build everything and bring the standalone web server up.
 One command to rule them all.

-* `build` - Build the web site in `build/` and all other necessary content.
+* `build` - Build the web site in `build/` and build all other necessary content.

-* `start` - Start the web server.
+* `start` - Start the build web server.

-* `intercessor-make` - Make everything necessary before the site is built with intercessor to run jointly (non standalone).
+* `intercessor-make` - Make everything necessary before the site is built with `intercessor` to run jointly (non standalone).

 ## License